Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ###### Write a simple PHP website

-We will write a simple PHP website and try to connect to it in order to test whether PHP was installed successfully.
+You will write a simple PHP website and try to connect to it in order to test whether PHP was installed successfully.
 You can use whatever way you like to write the PHP source code.
 Recall that "www" stores the website source code.
 To make change to this file, first change its permission.

 ```
 sudo chmod 777 /var/www